Yuri-Rassokhin/flex-cartesian/README.md

 # FUNCTIONS ON CARTESIAN SPACE

+# 5. A function is a virtual dimension that is calculated based on a vector of base dimensions.
+You can think of a function as a scalar field defined on Cartesian space.
+# 6. Functions are printed as virtual dimensions in .output method.
+# 7. However, functions remains virtual construct, and their values can't be referenced by name (unlike base dimensions).
+Also, functions do not add to .size of Cartesian space.

 puts "\nAdd function 'triple'" puts "Note: function is visualized in .output as a new dimension" s.add_function(:triple) { |v| v.dim1 * 3 + (v.dim3 ?
 1: 0) }